hewerthomn/angular-maps/README.md

 # License

-**ngMaps** is freely distributable under the terms of the MIT license.
+**Angular Maps** is freely distributable under the terms of the MIT license.